Core Concepts

 - The full transcript

-A signal is a meaningful insight extracted from a session.
-The AI analyzes each completed interview and pulls out:
+An evidence card is a meaningful insight extracted from an interview.
+The AI analyzes each completed interview and pulls out one or more of these types:

 - A direct quote from the participant (the anchor — everything else is context for this)